RadAlpaca11/robot-experiments/Notes/OpenVLAnotes.md

 - Llama 2 7B language model backbone

 The model has 3 outputs, a change in x, change in theta, and change in grip.

+From the github README:

+Note: OpenVLA typically requires fine-tuning on a small demonstration dataset (~100 demos) from your target domain robot.
+Out-of-the-box, it only works well on domains from the training dataset.

+Fine-tuning and fully fine-tuning would require server class machines.